Visual-Dawg/hyprland-wiki/pages/Nvidia/_index.md

 More information is available here:
 [https://wiki.archlinux.org/title/NVIDIA#DRM_kernel_mode_setting](https://wiki.archlinux.org/title/NVIDIA#DRM_kernel_mode_setting)

+{{< callout >}}

-{{< callout >}}If your GPU is listed as supported by the `nvidia-open-dkms` driver, use that one instead.
-Note that on a laptop, it could cause problems with the suspended state when closing the lid, so you might be better off with `nvidia-dkms`. {{< /callout >}}
+If your GPU is listed as supported by the `nvidia-open-dkms` driver, use that one instead.
+Note that on a laptop, it could cause problems with the suspended state when closing the lid, so you might be better off with `nvidia-dkms`.

+{{< /callout >}}

+{{< callout >}}

-{{< callout >}}To get multi monitor to work properly on a hybrid graphics device (a laptop with both an Intel and an Nvidia GPU), you will need to remove the `optimus-manager` package if installed (disabling the service does not work).
+To get multi monitor to work properly on a hybrid graphics device (a laptop with both an Intel and an Nvidia GPU), you will need to remove the `optimus-manager` package if installed (disabling the service does not work).
+You also need to change your BIOS settings from hybrid graphics to discrete graphics.

-You also need to change your BIOS settings from hybrid graphics to discrete graphics. {{< /callout >}}
+{{< /callout >}}

 Export these variables in your hyprland config: